Is it safe to turn off a Windows PC without shutting it down?

 Why did we need to shut a computer down?

-In older versions of Windows, you were required to click the Start button, and then select the Shut Down option before you could turn off your computer.
+In older versions of Windows, you were required to click Start, and then select the Shut Down option before you could turn off your computer.
 Shutting down this way was done because pressing the power button would cut the electricity to your computer instantly, which could cause data loss, file corruption, or even hardware failure.

 Why do we no longer need to shut a computer down?

-Nearly all computers running Windows XP or newer have something build in called advanced configuration and power interface (ACPI).
+Nearly all computers running Windows XP or newer have something build in called ACPI (advanced configuration and power interface).
 This feature sends a signal from the power button to the computer, telling it to perform a shutdown.
 Thus, pressing your power button will shut the computer down for you.

-My computer is locked can I just turn it off?
+My computer is locked, can I turn it off?

-Turning off the computer manually is usually the only option you have when a computer locks up or encounters a serious error, like a blue screen of death (BSoD).
+Turning off the computer manually is usually the only option you have when a computer locks up or encounters a serious error, like a BSoD ("blue screen of death").
 However, we only recommend performing this action in sever cases due to the possible negative effects described in the previous sections.